-Energy drinks are designed to give you a kick start.
-They can be more powerful than coffee because they contain other stimulants, like sugar, taurine, and guanine.
+Energy drinks are designed to give you a kickstart.
+They can be more powerful than coffee because they contain other stimulants, like sugar, taurine, and guarana.
 But, while energy drinks can be useful, they’re also confusing.
 There are so many different types to choose from and plenty of variation between them.
 How do you find the strongest energy drinks?

-With all drinks considered, the highest level of caffeine you're going to get in a mass-production, easy-to-find brand is going to be about 300mg.
-There are plenty which are higher, but they are often small brands which are not widely available.
-In the 300mg range, and not talking about specialized drinks for bodybuilders, you will probably not be surprised by the top ranked energy drinks.
+With all drinks considered, the highest level of caffeine you’re going to get in a mass-produced, easy-to-find brand is going to be about 300mg.
+There are plenty that are higher, but they are often small brands that are not widely available.
+In the 300mg range, and not talking about specialized drinks for bodybuilders, you probably won’t be surprised by the top ranked energy drinks.

 - Monster